About the County Clerk

 Mrs. Adame-Clark serves as the Bexar County Treasurer and is a member of the Bexar County Bail Bond Board.
-Her duties as County Clerk include maintaining the records of Commissioner’s Court, County Probate and Mental Health Courts, and 15 County Courts at Law.
-She is in charge of recording all public records, including real property and vital statistics records such as marriage licenses and assumed names.
+She is the Chairman of the Records Management Committee.
+Her duties as County Clerk include maintaining the records of Commissioner’s Court, Probate and Mental Health Courts, Auxiliary Jail Court and 15 County Courts at Law.
+She is in charge of recording all public records, including land records, real property and vital statistics records such as marriage licenses and assumed names.
 She also maintains the Spanish Archive records from the 1700s representing Bexar County’s foundation.

 Mrs. Adame-Clark is very active in her community and has served in many leadership capacities.
 Formerly President of the booster club for the Southside Independent School District AFJROTC program and Democratic Precinct Chair for the 1057 area, she continues to be involved as a leader in the community.
 Throughout her years of service in the community, Mrs. Adame-Clark has worked on numerous projects, with the help of many others.
 Mrs. Adame-Clark is committed to serving the citizens of Bexar County.
 She has always been and will continue to be a prominent and very involved community activist and member of the community.

 County Clerk, Elected and appointed Officials, est. 1837

 |John W. Smith||Elected||May 1, 1837 - January 31, 1841|

 |Thomas H.O.S.
 Addicks||Elected||February 1, 1841 - August 6, 1848|

 |James L. Trueheart*||Elected||August 7, 1848 - September 22, 1848|